jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 here is that the epochal time model, the one that is behind Clojure, it works in systems.
 It works at the system level.
 I am going to show you the picture again later.
 But the basic idea is what?
-We have reference types, right?
+We have reference types.
 And we have values.
 And the reference types only ever contain values.
 They only ever just point to values, and they have semantics about how they transition from one value to the other.

 There is nothing about what I just said that is about Clojure, that is about memory, that is about locking.
 There is a little bit that is